 The platforms need to strike a balance between available and proven automation techniques and human experience and expertise that can add contextual intelligence still not grasped by today’s ‘intelligent machines.’

 As a data lake software provider, Qubole provides customers with a modern data lake platform.
-From our origin, we have embraced open source componentry, and today we have incorporated Spark, Presto, Hive, and Airflow.
+From our origin, we have embraced open-source componentry, and today we have incorporated Spark, Presto, Hive, and Airflow.
 As a data lake software provider, Qubole itself doesn’t provide the underlying storage and compute infrastructure; instead, that infrastructure is provided by the cloud platform provider such as Google Cloud, AWS, and Azure.
-All Qubole customers access its technology via application programming interfaces (APIs) or native user interfaces.
+All Qubole customers access its technology via Application Programming Interfaces (APIs) or native user interfaces.

-Qubole provides a module called Cost Explorer, an internal system and usage performance analysis and reporting tool that data teams can use to track spend with fine granularity, monitor show back, and budget and allocate costs in support of their ongoing decision making.
+Qubole provides a module called Cost Explorer, an internal system and usage performance analysis and reporting tool that data teams can use to track spending with fine granularity, monitor the show back, and budget and allocate costs in support of their ongoing decision making.
 Combined, these monitoring and analysis features underpin Qubole’s capability to automate myriad data engineering and administration tasks and activities.
 This automation provides organizations with valuable leverage in deploying their overextended data engineering teams, thus increasing the productivity of these IT teams and data science and analytics teams.

-As the associate vice president (AVP) of data engineering at the digital commerce company said, “Qubole running on Google Cloud gives a much better ability to automatically start and terminate jobs.”
+As the Associate Vice President (AVP) of data engineering at the digital commerce company said, “Qubole running on Google Cloud gives a much better ability to automatically start and terminate jobs.”